Optimal Gradient Clock Synchronization in Dynamic Networks: Preliminaries

 \paragraph{The estimate graph.} In~\cite{kuhn09b} two of the authors introduced an abstraction called \emph{the estimate layer}, which simplifies reasoning about CSAs.
-Synchronization typically involves periodic exchanges of clock values between nodes, either through messages or by other means (e.g., RBS ~\cite{RBS}).
+Synchronization typically involves periodic exchanges of clock values between nodes, either through direct communication, or by other means (e.g., reference broadcast synchronization~\cite{RBS}).
 The estimate layer encapsulates all means by which nodes can estimate the clock values of other nodes, and eliminates the need to reason explicitly about delay bounds and other parameters of the system.

 The estimate layer provides an \emph{estimate graph}, where each edge $\set{u,v}$ represents the fact that node $u$ has some means of estimating $v$'s current clock value and vice versa.
-The edges of the estimate graph are not necessarily direct communication links between nodes.
+The edges of the estimate graph are not necessarily direct communication links between nodes (see~\cite{RBS} for examples).
 Node $u$ is provided with a \emph{local estimate} $\lce{u}{v}$ of $\lc{v}$, whose accuracy is guaranteed by the estimate layer: